 Satellite locations: 2 (Tampa, Fla. and Celebration, Fla.)

 Mascot: John B.

-Stetson University students comes from 43 states, the District of Columbia and 47 other nations.
+Stetson University students comes from 42 states, the District of Columbia, Puerto Rico, the Virgin Islands and 51 other nations.

 Academic programs: 73

 Full-time faculty: 262 (94% with terminal degrees)

 Arts and Sciences: 1,990